 I know how difficult it can be to keep an eye on your kids in the car when you should have your eyes on the road.
-That is why I want to talk to you about adding a baby car mirror no headrest solution to your vehicle.
+That is why I want to talk to you about adding a baby car mirror with no headrest solution to your vehicle.
 A quick glance in the rearview mirror can give you a good idea if your kids are sleeping, making faces at each other, or actually behaving themselves.
 However, this doesn’t work for kids in rear-facing car seats.
 It can be distracting when you can’t see their faces to know if they are happy, upset, awake, or asleep.
 You also can’t see if they have picked up something they shouldn’t have.
 That is where baby car mirrors can help.
-A secondary mirror could offer the ideal rear view or a new angle from the rear windshield.
+A secondary baby backseat mirror could offer the ideal rear view or a new angle from the rear windshield.

 One problem that parents find when they consider a baby car mirror for rear-facing car seats is that they don’t have a headrest for the mirror.
 Many top mirrors for baby car seats strap onto the back headrests.
 So, what are you to do when this isn’t an option?

 If you are going to get a baby backseat mirror and have no headrests in your car, the best approach is to get something with suction cups.
 These devices should stick to the back window, roof, or anywhere else that is convenient as an alternative.
 There are pros and cons to this method.
 Models for headrests can be easier to install and more secure with the right straps.
 With suction cups, you have to rely on the plastic cup to retain their suction.
 This isn’t always the case.
 But, I recommend this option for those without headrests because they are still convenient and effective.
 Many of them are a lot more adjustable with adaptable arms to help you get the best angle.
 This isn’t so easy with something strapped to a headrest.

 Finding the best baby backseat car mirrors no headrest.